Dynamics of generic automorphisms of Stein manifolds with the density property: Julia set and non-wandering set

 \begin{corollary} For a generic automorphism $f$ of a Stein manifold $X$ with the density property,

 and $f$ has a saddle fixed point $q$ such that

 \end{corollary}

 \begin{remark} The forward Fatou set $F_f^+$ is defined using the one-point compactification of $X$.
-Finer compactifications can be used to define smaller Fatou sets.
-Every such set contains $\rne(f)$, so Corollary \ref{c:stable-unstable-Julia} shows that for a generic $f$, the definition of $F_f^+$ is independent of the choice of compactification.
-The same holds for the definitions of $F_f^-$, $J_f^+$, $J_f^-$, and $J_f$. \end{remark}
+Different compactifications can be used, resulting in a forward Fatou set that is in general strictly smaller than the set $F_f^+$ defined above, see for example \cite[Example 2.6]{ABFP}.
+Surprisingly, for a generic $f$ this ambiguity disappears.
+Indeed, Corollary \ref{c:stable-unstable-Julia} shows that for a generic $f$ the definition of the forward Fatou set is independent of the choice of compactification, since every forward Fatou set contains $\rne(f)$.